ksu-cs-textbooks/cis400/content/1-object-orientation/02-polymorphism/04-inheritance.md

 }
 ```

 Now with `Student` as an abstract class, attempting to create a `Student` instance i.e. `Student mark = new Student("Mark", "Guy")` would fail with an exception.
 However, we can still create instances of the derived classes `GraduateStudent` and `UndergraduateStudent`, and treat them as `Student` instances.
-It is best practice to make any class that serves only as a base class for derived classes and will never be created directly abstract.
+It is best practice to make a class abstract if it serves only as a base class for derived classes and will never be created directly.

 ## Sealed Classes
 Conversely, C# also offers the `sealed` keyword, which can be used to indicate that a class should *not* be inheritable.
 For example: